 Bundookies even made an appearance at the 2018 Bloomsburg Fair by way of a “Skook Sundae” consisting of layers of gourmet mac and cheese, pulled pork, and a bundooki.

-As with many recipes, the basics of bundookies are simple: they are meatballs made from pork with added ingredients, but every cook has “their” secret for making them.
+As with many recipes, the basics of bundookies are simple, but every cook has “their” secret for making them.
 This recipe is just one version.
 Feel free to alter it to the tastes of your family.

-Some cooks use soaked bread rather than the cracker crumbs called for here.
+Some cooks use soaked bread rather than the cracker crumbs called for in my recipe.
 Some use raw onions in the mix, whereas this recipe calls for sauteing the onions first in bacon grease for an additional layer of flavor.
+In my kitchen, I always use a packet of George.
+Washington Golden Seasoning rather than salt. use evaporated milk to soak the crushed crackers, and never skip the allspice called for in my recipe.
+(George Washington Golden Seasoning can be found in the soup/bouillon aisle of many supermarkets or can be ordered online.)

-Coal Region BundookiesCourse: Entree, SnackCuisine: Coal Refion, Polish, LithuanianDifficulty: East
+Coal Region BundookiesCourse: Entree, SnackCuisine: Coal Refion, Polish, LithuanianDifficulty: Easy

 1/2 cup saltine cracker crumbs